projectcontour/contour/site/content/docs/main/config/request-routing.md

 #### Method Matching

 HTTPProxy currently does not provide a dedicated field for matching HTTP methods.
-However, you can achieve method-based routing using **header conditions** with the Envoy pseudo-header `:method`.
+However, you can achieve method-based routing using **header conditions** with the HTTP/2 pseudo-header formatted`:method` header match.
 This allows routing requests based on HTTP methods such as `GET`, `POST`, `PUT`, etc.

 ```yaml
 apiVersion: projectcontour.io/v1